JennEYoon/datasciY/fastai/dl1-18/README.md

     learn.fit(0.01, 3)
     # Learning rate is 10*e**-2.
 Epochs is 3.
 Run through all data 3 times.
     ```
+  #### Notebook 2 -- image augmentation

+  **Image augmentation** means create additional data for training and validation, by changing a small element randomly.
+Example:  zoom by small amounts, rotate by small degrees, lf-rt flip OK when it makes sense, tint & hue change by small amount.
+Still a cat, but add extra images to data.
+Augmented images should not affect outcome of learning.

+  #### Visualizing sobel filter

-  A really cool way to visualize the filter.
-Image of a horizontal sorbel filter.
+  A really cool way to visualize a (horizontal) sobel filter.

   ![sorbel kernel image](sorbel_kernel_demo.png)